LiterateInk/Pawdirecte/README.md

 # Pawdirecte

-A simple wrapper around Aplim's EcoleDirecte internal API.
+A simple wrapper around [Aplim's EcoleDirecte](https://www.aplim.fr/EcoleDirecte) internal API.

+> [!NOTE]
-> **Note**: This project is not affiliated with Aplim or EcoleDirecte in any way.
+> This project is not affiliated with Aplim or EcoleDirecte in any way.

+> Join [LiterateInk's Discord server](https://discord.gg/f5KNCnMWzB) to talk about Pawdirecte, get help and be notified about the latest updates !

 ## Installation